-All written submissions should be submitted in a font and page set-up that is compatible with APA Style (7th Ed.) formatting.
+All written Assignment (not Discussions) submissions should be submitted in a font and page set-up that is compatible with APA Style (7th Ed.) formatting.
 It is recommended that students adhere to this consistent format and follow all rules of APA formatting -here are some basics: